Ankush-Patil99/Heart-Stroke-Prediction-ML/README.md

 - Stacking Ensemble

 Models were tuned using **GridSearchCV** and evaluated using stratified splits and multiple metrics.
+Class imbalance was addressed using class weighting and threshold tuning to prioritize recall for stroke cases.
 ---

 ## 📈 Results